-That’s until, a few weeks down the line, when you’re staring a huge credit card bill in the face and buyer’s remorse hits hard.
+That’s until you’re staring at a huge credit card bill a few weeks later and buyer’s remorse hits hard.
 You can’t help wondering, then, why you thought this expensive purchase was worth the steep price tag.

 Don’t get sucked in again!
 Before you say “yes” to a large purchase, ask yourself these 7 hard-hitting questions.
 You just may end up leaving that “dream” product in the store.

 1. Do I have cash to pay for this item?